MarkDevelo/checkmk-agent-ansible-linux/README.md

 This repository provides two distinct methods for deployment, allowing you to choose the best fit for your workflow.

-1.  **Professional Project (main branch):** A secure, scalable structure using Ansible Vault for secrets and an inventory file for managing multiple hosts. **This is the recommended approach for production environments.**
+1.  **Method 1: Structured Project (Recommended for multiple hosts)** A scalable structure using Ansible Vault for secrets and an inventory file.
-2.  **Interactive Script (interactive-version branch):** A simple, single-file script that prompts for all inputs.
-Ideal for quick, one-off deployments or testing.
+2.  **Method 2: Quick Interactive Script (Recommended for one-off tasks)** A simple, single-file script that prompts for all inputs.

 ---

-## Method 1: Professional Project (Recommended)
+## Method 1: Structured Project (Scalable and Secure)

 This method is ideal for managing multiple servers in a repeatable and secure way.
+It uses the files located on the `main` branch of this repository.

 ### Features

--   **Secure by Default:** Uses **Ansible Vault** to manage all sensitive passwords.
+-   **Secure:** Uses **Ansible Vault** to manage all sensitive passwords.
 -   **Scalable:** Manage hundreds of servers easily through the `inventory.ini` file.
 -   **Idempotent:** Safe to run multiple times without causing issues.
 -   **Firewall Configuration:** Automatically opens port 6556 using `ufw`.